markrogoyski/itertools-php/README.md

 ```$stream->groupBy(callable $groupKeyFunction): Stream```

-The groupKeyFunction determines the key to group elements by.
+The `$groupKeyFunction` determines the key to group elements by.

 ```php
 use IterTools\Stream;